WesPeacock/Gnr2SgPl/README.md

 The Daasanach import process (mistakenly) imported Singular/Plural cross references as "General" Entry/Sense Pairs (type 11).
 They should be pairs of Unidirectional cross references (type 16) where the "Plural" points from the singular to the plural and the "Singular" cross reference is from the plural to singular.

+***
+Explanation of the two part process where *GnrSgPl.pl* makes an intermediate XML log file that gets edited.

+*FixSgPl.pl* reads the log file and corrects the database.

 #### About this Document

 This document is written in Markdown format.
 It's hosted on *github.com*.
 The github site that it's hosted on will display it in a formatted version.